 This is another tip you see just about everywhere for helping with a number of ailments!
 The point of alkalizing is to introduce more oxygen into the body, and breathing deeply and consciously will do just that while making any other steps you try more effective.

-10. Try Meatless Mondays (or Tuesdays, or Saturdays...)
+Try meatless Mondays (or Tuesdays, or Saturdays...)

-It's also believed that eggs, dairy, grains and fish produce this same residue, so taking occasional breaks from those foods is a good idea too.
+It's also believed that eggs, dairy, processed grains, poultry, and fish produce this same residue, so taking occasional breaks from those foods is a good idea too.
 Everything in moderation, right?